Counterfeit (poker)

-In community card poker, a player or hand is said to be counterfeited when a community card does not change the value of their hand, but makes it more likely that an opponent will beat it.
+In community card poker, a player or hand is said to be counterfeited when a community card matches a player's hole card and does not change the value of their hand, but makes it more likely that an opponent will beat it.
 This occurs primarily in Omaha hold 'em Hi-Lo split and sometimes in Texas hold 'em.
 Counterfeiting also occurs in the Badugi variant of draw poker.